AI Tools Review

 4. The Shadow Emulation Protocol

 One of the most innovative developments discussed in recent AWS Security briefings is the **Shadow Emulation Protocol**.
-This system uses Claude Mythos and custom AWS silicon (Trainium/Inferentia) to instantiate a "ghost" twin of a customer's specific network topology.
+This system uses Claude Mythos and custom AWS silicon to instantiate a "ghost" twin of a customer's specific network topology.

-5. Security Hub & Real-time Remediation
+6. Security Hub & Real-time Remediation

 AWS is also folding these capabilities into **AWS Security Hub**.
 Instead of merely aggregating alerts, the new AI-augmented Hub can now perform "Autonomic Remediation."
 When Mythos detects a logic flaw in an IAM (Identity and Access Management) policy or an exposed S3 bucket configuration, it doesn't just send an email.
 It can, within milliseconds, draft and simulate a replacement policy that maintains the required functionality while closing the security gap.